Healthy, beautiful, glowing skin is being supported primarily by your diet.

 6. Spice it up

-I love using various spices in my kitchen and for me they go beyond adding flavor to my food.
-I like them both fresh and dried, it's like a meal isn't complete without a final aromatic touch.
+I love using various spices in my kitchen and for me they do way more than just adding flavor to my food.
+I like them both fresh and dried, it's like my meal isn't complete without a final aromatic touch.

 Some of my favorites are parley, rosemary, thyme, mint, basil, cumin, turmeric, ginger, cinnamon and chili.

 Spices have medicinal properties that naturally heal and rejuvenate your skin.
 These same spices pack a ton of antioxidants that can help you in the battle against free radicals.